Job Search Terminal

 UI indicators on the Jobs table:

-- LinkedIn, Wellfound, or Work at a Startup badge (neutral gray) — source column — identifies jobs discovered via browser-board scans
+- LinkedIn, Wellfound, Work at a Startup, Glassdoor, Indeed, Monster, or Adzuna badge (neutral gray) — source column — identifies jobs discovered via browser-board scans or aggregator API scans

 - Manual badge (neutral gray) — source column — identifies jobs added manually via the Add Job modal